 - Some people suffering from thought broadcasting might hear their thoughts being spoken aloud when in reality they are just thinking.

 - Some people might start believing that they send telepathic messages to other people through their thoughts.
 When other people do not respond to their telepathic messages, they feel angry, sad, and frustrated.

 - The most alarming symptom of thought broadcasting is people start isolating themselves as they are in the constant fear of being overheard.
 They avoid going to social gatherings or public places.

 How to Diagnose Thought Broadcasting?

 Thought broadcasting is the symptoms of an underlying mental condition.
 It is difficult to diagnose people with thought broadcasting because they do not open up until symptoms become difficult to hide or manage.
 People suffering from thought broadcasting do not talk about their problems out of the fear that they might be ridiculed or mocked in public.

 Thought broadcasting is a symptom of some psychotic conditions such as schizophrenia or bipolar disorder.
 Thought broadcasting might have other symptoms like hallucinations, paranoia, delusions, or disorganized thinking.
 Therefore, to diagnose thought broadcasting, it has to be tested if the patient is already suffering from a mental disorder.

 Treatment of Thought Broadcasting

-Thought broadcasting is treated by using a combination of medication and psychotherapy.
+Thought broadcasting is treated by combining medicines and psychotherapy.
 This combination is considered most effective by doctors.

-· Medication: Thought broadcasting is mainly treated with antipsychotic medicines because thought broadcasting is mostly the symptom of schizophrenia or bipolar disorder.
-Psychotic medicines like Abilify, Clozaril, or Haldol are prescribed by doctors.
+Thought broadcasting is mainly treated with antipsychotic medicines because thought broadcasting is mostly the symptom of schizophrenia or bipolar disorder.
+Psychotic medicines like Abilify, Clozaril or Haldol are prescribed by doctors.
 These medicines help treat the mental condition that causes thought broadcasting.
-They work by controlling the severity of the symptoms of thought broadcasting and helping the patient slowly realize the difference between delusions and reality.
+They work by controlling the severity of thought broadcasting and helping the patient slowly realize the difference between delusions and reality.